 Carpets appear to override the method canPlaceBlockAt "correctly" by testing if the block below is not air.
 The problem is that once the upper part of the double plant was replaced the lower part is air and therefor the carpet drops.

-When banners were affected (before 17w48a), another bug was discovered by reproducing MC-92758.
+Off topic, but when banners were affected (before 17w48a), another bug was discovered by reproducing this bug.
 When a non-black banner replaced a top block of tall grass or a large fern, a black banner drops, not the color of the banner placed.
 A bug report containing this seems to not be created yet.